everai-example/stable-diffusion-v1-5-manifest-private/README.md

 You can choose the public image registry to store application image, such as [quay.io](https://quay.io/), [Docker Hub](https://hub.docker.com/), [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), [Google Container Registry](https://cloud.google.com/artifact-registry), etc. If you have a self-built image registry and the image can be accessed on the Internet, you can also use it.

 The dependence of this step is docker installed on your machine.
-Then use `docker buildx` to build a Docker image that supports multi-platform architecture, and push the packaged image to your specified registry.
+It is recommended to use `docker buildx` to build Docker image that support multi-platform architecture, and push the packaged image to your specified registry.

 ## Create secrets
 Secrets are a secure way to add credentials and other sensitive information to the containers your functions run in.